 If it doesn’t fit, we’ll make it fit

 But their perseverance paid off; both of these innovations have ultimately been realized successfully.
-In 2020, the time had come. plus12socks entered production and it was obvious: These socks are a perfect fit for the Wildlings.
+In 2020, the time had come.
+The first plus12socks entered production and it was obvious: These socks are a perfect fit for the Wildlings.
 The Wildling team was involved primarily in testing the prototypes, with numerous trials of real-life wearability in terms of the material and fit.
 The socks also undergo laboratory testing together with the Wildlings, measuring qualities like abrasion resistance.

 But how was the problem of the non-existing production machine finally resolved?
 By developing a new kind of technology for a new kind of sock.
 “To make sure it doesn’t taper inwards in the toe region, but instead follows the natural placement of the toes, we now have our sock knitted by machine in a completely square shape,” explains Wieland.
 “As a second step, each sock is then sewn again individually by a tailor and rounded to match the natural shape of the foot and the particular size.”